MileHacker Logo

 • Early Mornings: Fewer crowds and milder temperatures at most attractions.

-• Late Afternoons/Sunset: Golden hour for photography at coastal locations and Benteng Portugis.
+• Late Afternoons/Sunset: The hour after sunrise or before sunset for photography at coastal spots and Benteng Portugis.

 • Weekdays: Generally quieter for visits compared to weekends.